Jailed MP Amritpal Singh, two Canada-based handlers blamed for murder in Punjab - www.lokmattimes.com

 Jailed MP Amritpal Singh, two Canada-based handlers blamed for murder in Punjab

-Chandigarh, Oct 18 In a significant breakthrough, Punjab Police have solved the murder case of Gurpreet Singh, also ...
+Chandigarh, Oct 18 In a significant breakthrough, Punjab Police solved the murder case of Sikh activist Gurpreet Singh, ...

-Chandigarh, Oct 18 In a significant breakthrough, Punjab Police have solved the murder case of Gurpreet Singh, also known as Bhodi, with the arrest of three members of gangster-turned-terrorist Arshdeep Singh, alias Arsh Dalla, who emerged as the mastermind, said Director General of Police (DGP) Gaurav Yadav here on Friday.
+Chandigarh, Oct 18 In a significant breakthrough, Punjab Police solved the murder case of Sikh activist Gurpreet Singh, alias Bhodi, with the arrest of three members of gangster-turned-terrorist Arshdeep Singh, alias Arsh Dalla, who emerged as the mastermind, said Director General of Police (DGP) Gaurav Yadav here on Friday.

-The police named jailed pro-Khalistan activist and Khadoor Sahib MP Amritpal Singh, along with two people based in Canada, for the October 9 killing of Sikh activist Gurpreet Singh in Faridkot.
+The police named jailed pro-Khalistan activist and Khadoor Sahib MP Amritpal Singh, along with two others based in Canada, for the killing of Gurpreet Singh in Faridkot on October 9.

-Gurpreet Singh was shot dead on October 9 while returning home on a motorcycle.
+The DGP, accompanying Inspector General of Police (IGP-Headquarters) Sukhchain Singh Gill, Deputy Inspector General (DIG-Faridkot Range) Ashwani Kapur and Senior Superintendent of Police (SSP-Faridkot) Pragya Jain, said those arrested have been identified as Bilal Ahmed, alias Fauji, Guramardeep Singh, alias Pontu, and Arshdeep Singh, alias Jhandu.

-DGP Yadav said investigations have revealed the murder of Gurpreet Singh was masterminded from abroad by Arsh Dalla and other people.
-Different modules have been used for conducting recce and executing the murder, with separate handlers based abroad, he said, adding the criminals have used cut-outs to mask the conspiracy.
+Investigations have revealed the murder of Gurpreet Singh was masterminded by Canada-based Karamveer Gora and gangster-terrorist Arshdeep Singh Dala.
+Different modules have been used for conducting recce and executing the murder, with separate handlers based abroad, Yadav said, adding the criminals have used cut-outs to mask the conspiracy.

 “The three arrested people constituted part of the recce module, being handled by Canada-based Karamveer Singh, alias Gora.
 The recce module passed on crucial information to the shooter module through their handlers and cut-outs,” he said.